vanOosterhoutLab/HybridCheck/README.md

 ## Test Data

-An example sequence alignment 10 10 sequences as a DNAbin object is available in the package to use to test HybRIDS functionality.
+An example sequence alignment of 10 sequences as a DNAbin object is available in the package to use to test HybRIDS functionality.
 ```R
 data(MySequences)
 ```